BDC Hamburger Icon

 Well-written press releases relevant to current events and industry trends are still effective, especially if you’re already established in your market.
 Businesses with name recognition are more likely to get attention from their press releases alone.
 Smaller and newer businesses benefit from adding digital assets to their press releases.

 Your digital marketing strategy should include digitizing your press releases, which allows you to include interactive elements, such as instructional videos, funny GIFs or relevant downloadable files.
-It’s another way of giving the target of your pitch everything they need and reaching them in the fastest way possible.
+This is another way of giving your pitch’s target audience everything they need and reaching them as quickly as possible.

 • Signing up for relevant webinars